mages/PSRWP/PSRWP.md

 For the claims reserving problem it is particularly useful to consider a triangular heat map of the actual/fitted values (or, equivalently, the standardised residuals) since this may assist in identifying areas of poor fit where there may be calendar period trends or interactions between accident and development periods.

-Figure 5 -11 shows heat maps for actual/fitted values by accident and development year and by accident and payment year for data set 1 which has been correctly modelled.
+Figure [Heat maps for data set 1 (correctly modelled)](#Heat maps for data set 1 (correctly modelled)) shows heat maps for actual/fitted values by accident and development year and by accident and payment year for data set 1 which has been correctly modelled.
 The actual/fitted percentages have been colour coded so that low values are blue, values around 100% are white and large values (i.e. where actual exceeds fitted) are red.
 In a well-fitting model we would expect a random scattering of colour with no discernible pattern and this is indeed the case.

 #### Heat maps for data set 1 (correctly modelled)<a name="Heat maps for data set 1 (correctly modelled)"></a>